imgflo/imgflo-dependencies/README.md

-Naitive dependencies of [imgflo](http://github.com/imgflo/imgflo) and build-system for these.
+Native dependencies of [imgflo](http://github.com/imgflo/imgflo) and build-system for these.

-Since version 50, Heroku releases are for the `cedar-14` stack.
+Heroku releases are for the `cedar-14` stack.

 License
 --------